Community-Engaged Teaching Fellows

 College of Community and Public Affairs

 Her research centers on university-school-community partnerships and the preparation of the next generation of community school professionals.
 Naorah leads the University-assisted Community Schools Regional Training Center for New York and New Jersey for Binghamton University Community Schools through a grant from the Netter Center for Community Partnerships at the University of Pennsylvania.
-She also co-leads the Research Lab for the Institute for Justice and Wellbeing, where she and colleague Amber Simpson connect students to community-engaged research on school mental health, STEM, and family engagement practices in local community schools.
+She also co-leads the Research Lab for the Binghamton University Center for Community Schools, where she and colleague Amber Simpson connect students to community-engaged research on school mental health, STEM, and family engagement practices in local community schools.
 A counselor at heart, Naorah has a masters degree in Clinical Mental Health Counseling from the University of North Florida and her doctorate in Community and Public Affairs from Binghamton University.

 2021–22 Fellows cohort